piotrsiupa/git-istash/README.md

 ### Every OS except Windows

-To install the command for the current user only, run:
+To install `git istash` ("ingenious stash") for the current user only, run:
 ```sh
 ./install.sh
 ```